bartificer/xkpasswd-userguide/docs/user-guide.md

 * UPPER CASE
 * EVERY word randomly CAPITALISED or NOT

-Note that the last option will not always generate a password with both upper and lower case letters, as it's random whether each word will be capitalized or not.
+Note that the last option will not always generate a password with both upper and lower case letters, as it's random whether each word will be capitalised or not.

 ### Separators